-Planning is undertaken on three levels:
+Planning in undertaken on three levels:

-Long-term planning:
+Long term planning:

-Long-term planning is based on Teaching Computing in the Primary School (Northumberland ICT and E-Learning Team) and the Subject Progression Grid for Computing (Swansfield Park Primary School).
-These provide guidance for EYFS to Year 6 on objectives, expectations, activities and resources, as well as showing previous and next steps for learning.
+Long term planning is based on Teaching Computing in the Primary School (Northumberland ICT and E-Learning Team).
+This pack provides guidance for EYFS to Year 6 on objectives, expectations, activities and resources.
 Teachers are encouraged to use professional discretion when deciding how long is needed to be spent on particular objectives whilst ensuring all objectives are covered by the end of the academic year.
-Long-term plans are used to inform medium-term planning.
+Long-term plans are used to inform medium term planning.

-Medium-term planning:
+Medium term planning:

-Medium-term planning is carried out half-termly.
+Medium term planning is carried out half-termly.
 Teachers work in key-stage teams to identify and select objectives, using the Teaching Computing in the Primary School pack as guidance.
 In key-stage teams, teachers are responsible for generating medium-term planning overviews using the school's pro forma and ensuring that these are made available on the school website.

-Short-term planning:
+Short term planning:

-Short-term planning is carried out on a weekly basis.
+Short term planning is carried out on weekly basis.
 Individual teachers are responsible for the planning of thoughtful, stimulating weekly lessons for their class.
 The school does not have a set pro forma for short-term planning, but it is expected that staff will detail the intended learning for each lesson, the teaching activities to be used and the learning outcomes.